-Minecraft is one of the most popular games for years.
-It lets you create worlds, build, and even connecting to the friends’ worlds.
-Some users reported the issue connecting to other worlds.
-If you notice the same, keep reading, we are going to list several solutions that can put things into motion.
+Minecraft has been one of the most popular games for years.
+It lets you create worlds, build, and even connect to your friends’ worlds.
+Some users reported issues connecting to other worlds.
+If you notice the same, keep reading, we are going to list several solutions that can help with this issue.

-Minecraft unable to connect to world – ways to fix it
+Minecraft is unable to connect to the world – Ways to fix it

 Re-add the friend

-If you are having issues connecting to a friend’s world, you can remove the person as a friend, and then add it again.
-To be able to do that, you must know the friend’s username.
+If you are having issues connecting to a friend’s world, you can remove the person as a friend and add it again.
+To do that, you must know the friend’s username.
 If you do know it, type the command

 - Open the browser of your choice

 - Go to the Xbox website